 The Finnish Spitz has a typical double coat.
 The outer coat should be stiffer, denser, and longer on the neck, back, back of thighs, and a plume of the tail, shorter on the head and legs.
 Male dogs should sport a slightly longer and coarser coat than female ones, who have a slightly more refined coat.
 The nose, lips, and rims of eyes should always be black.

 The Finnish Spitz is a medium-sized dog with a pointed muzzle; short, erect ears; and thick fur around the neck.
 Its coat is lush and golden-red or honey-colored, like that of other dogs in its group.
 Female height at withers is 39 to 45 cm and male height at withers is 44 to 50.8 cm while the weight for males is 12–14 kg and females are 7–10 kg.

 This breed is active, alert, and lively.
 They need to take a walk regularly and will be fairly inactive indoors.
 They need a balance of outdoor exercise and indoor playtime with the family.
 They are considered to interact well with people.

 They are especially good with children ready to play with them but if ignored, they will usually walk away.
-The Finnish Spitz is a hunting dog that barks to alert its owners of prey such as people or animals that move quickly.
+The dog breed is a hunting dog that barks to alert its owners of prey such as people or animals that move quickly.

 It can bark up to 160 times in one minute, making it an excellent hunting companion.
 The breed is particularly valued in Finland for this trait.